thejordanprice/p2pspider/README.md

 1. Increase server resources (RAM/CPU)
 2. Use a CDN for static assets
 3. Consider using a dedicated Redis server
+4. Consider using a dedicated Elasticsearch cluster
-4. Scale horizontally with a load balancer
+5. Scale horizontally with a load balancer

 ## License